vipulnaik/diet-exercise-health/best-practices/best-practices-around-gum-and-cheek-injuries.md

 * Use cold presses against the area occasionally.

 * Monitor for recovery over the next 1-2 days.
-If there's no recovery, consider the possibility that the injur is more major.
+If there's no recovery, consider the possibility that the injury is more major.

 ### Case of a mid-level injury: no bleeding, but pain when eating or during dental hygiene